rust-lang/rfcs/text/0000-deprecated-scheduled-removal.md

 ## A separate `scheduled_for_removal` attribute

 A separate attribute named `scheduled_for_removal` will be introduced.
-Usage of this attribute looks like:
+Usage of this attribute looks like, when a version is provided:
 ```rust
 #[deprecated(since = "0.2.1")]
 #[scheduled_for_removal(at = "0.3.0")]
 struct ThisItemIsDeprecated;
 ```
-Which would generate the following warning:
+Which would result in the following warning:
 ```
 warning: use of unit struct `ThisItemIsDeprecated` that is scheduled for removal
  --> src/main.rs:5:17